 Also deserving a mention is the legendary German electronic composer Klaus Schulze’s fantastic synth score.
 Eerie synth pads, pounding electro claps, snares and ambient arpeggio’s are the flavour of the day…and they fit perfectly with the visual narrative, adding a sense of dread and unease to the already harrowing subject matter.

-Angst is certainly not going to be a movie for everybody but perhaps it highlights the underlying fears of a mainly wealthy middle-class Austria being invaded by unpredictable exterior elements.
-If you have the stomach for it, it’s an extremely well crafted and original film that will be etched into your brain forever.
+Angst is certainly not going to be a movie for everybody but it’s an extremely well crafted and original film that will be etched into your brain forever.